pascal-fb-martin/echttp/README.md

 This function returns the route descriptor or -1 on failure.
 This route descriptor can be used to protect the whole path.

+It is allowed to declare the same URI route multiple times.
+Only the last path provided will be used (previous paths are discarded).
+This allows applications to change their URI mapping while running.

 ## Cross-Origin Resource Sharing (CORS) Extension

 The CORS extension facilitate the support for the CORS HTTP mechanism.
 See web public documentation for more details about this mechanism.